 Despite a premature cancellation, The Contender was picked up for another two seasons by ESPN before being dropped and subsequently picked up by Versus for a fourth season (bizarrely hosted by Tony Danza).
 A fifth and final season arrived in 2018, a full decade later, with Andre Ward at the helm.
 None of the following seasons managed to capture the original’s promise of reinvigorating boxing, but they still have a special place in the heart of many a fight fan, regardless of their many faults.

-The original concept, once billed as “The Next Great Human Drama,” was ultimately a failed experiment across its five seasons but that doesn’t mean the show can’t work again in a different format - especially on these shores where the shows tend to be a bit more grounded (This isn’t a dig at Americans, who like everything bigger and better, but if you’ve seen the difference between the UK Masterchef and the US Masterchef, you’ll know what we mean.).
+The original concept, once billed as “The Next Great Human Drama,” was ultimately a failed experiment across its five seasons but that doesn’t mean the show can’t work again in a different format - especially on these shores where reality shows tend to be a bit more grounded (This isn’t a dig at Americans, who like everything bigger and better, but if you’ve seen the difference between the UK Masterchef and the US Masterchef, you’ll know what we mean.).

 Even if it failed to stick the landing, there’s definitely gold to be found in The Contender if mined properly.
 A potential collaboration between the BBC and a bombastic Mr. Fury could have been the kick up the backside the series has always needed.
 Anything but Strictly.
 Please.